Imagine finding out that your website has disappeared, or that you don’t have the keys to the kingdom.

 - The Horror: Not Having the Keys to the Kingdom

-I have been contacted by more than one website owner that had a WordPress website, but did not have the administrative login credentials or FTP (File Transfer Protocol – the protocol for transferring files) user name and password.
-Without these important credentials, the website could not be managed.
+I have been contacted by more than one website owner that had a WordPress website but did not have the administrative login credentials or FTP (File Transfer Protocol – the protocol for transferring files) username and password.
+Without these critical credentials, the website could not be managed.
 Fortunately, this information was eventually obtained.

 - The Horror: Not Having a Website Backup

 Picture your web hosting company shutting down your website over a misunderstanding, but you didn’t realize there was a misunderstanding until a few days later, you discover your site is down.
 Then, when you contact the host, you discover that you just missed the cutoff for backups that they keep archived.

 This heartbreaking story actually happened to one of our clients.
 They did not have a backup of their WordPress site.
 The website had to be painstakingly reconstructed from web archives.